informalsystems/vdd/fastsync/fastsync.md

 - `Execute()`: Iterates over the *blockstore*.
 Checks soundness of the blocks, and executes the transactions of a sound block and updates *state*.
-If the longest prefix reaches *TargetHeight* it terminates *Fastsync*.
+If the longest prefix reaches *TargetHeight - 1 * it terminates *Fastsync*.

 During execution *peerIDs* may become empty.
 In this case *Fastsync* aborts.